 MG Leonard's Twitch series takes us into the world of birds and bird watching.
 She is also the author of bestselling series include Beetle Boy and Adventures on Trains.

-MG Leonard has a first class BA honors in English Literature, and a Masters in Shakespearean Studies from King's College University London.
-She is an experienced producer, director and actor, and has worked in theatre for over ten years, primarily at Shakespeare's Globe, The Royal Opera House, and as the Senior Digital Producer for The National Theatre.
-She currently lives in Brighton with her partner and two sons.
+MG Leonard is an experienced producer, director and actor, and has worked in theatre for over ten years, primarily at Shakespeare's Globe, The Royal Opera House, and as the Senior Digital Producer for The National Theatre.
+She now writes fulltime and lives in Brighton with her partner and two sons.

 Q&A with MG Leonard

 1. Can you tell us about your Twitch adventures, and why you decided to focus on bird watching in this series?

 Bird watching is a fantastic hobby.
 It gets you outdoors.
 It teaches you about nature.
 It's been proven to be excellent for your mental health and feeling a connection to the natural world.
 It develops important skills, like being observant and patient.
 It's fun and rewarding.
 But best of all, if you're a brilliant birdwatcher you'll also be an excellent detective because many of the skills and tools a Twitcher has, a detective needs.
 This was the idea that sparked the concept for The Twitchers series.
 I thought children would enjoy reading stories about a squad of birdwatching detectives that solved crimes.

 2. Have you met many real-life twitchers, like the children in your books?

 Of course!
 There are loads of children who love to spot birds.
 In fact, it was children who love birds that gave me the idea for the series in the first place.
 When I wrote the Beetle Boy books many children who came to my events were birdspotters and asked me if I could write a book for them.
 The Twitchers series is my attempt to do that.